 Tilly Culme-Seymour is a freelance food writer and professionally trained cook.
 She is a regular contributor to food quarterly Fire and Knives and was previously deputy editor of Spectator Scoff, the food and drink arm of the Spectator magazine and website.

 Tilly has worked at The Chocolate Society in London and Sheridan’s Cheesemongers in Dublin.
 She trained as a pastry chef under Rose Carrarini at Rose Bakery in Paris and with Eric Treuillé at Books for Cooks in London’s Notting Hill.
 She worked front of house at the prestigious River Café and below stairs at Tea’s Me in Ladbroke Grove, where she made pots of greengage jam that reminded her of her childhood.

-Tilly is based in London with her husband and and three children.
+Tilly is based in London with her husband, the chef Joseph Trivelli, and their three children.